 Can I make an AI agent with Copilot?

-What are the 7 types of AI agents?
+What are everyday examples of AI agents?

-What are the 5 types of agents?
+What are the 4 pillars of AI agents?

 Can Copilot create an AI agent?